eonil/editor/README.md

 That is *immutable state stream*.
 Program state is completely represented in immutable state stream.

 Rendering part can be a bit awkward.
 Because AppKit animation doesn't fit very well to FRP paradigm.
-Sometimes AppKit views maintains their own states, and such internal state makes writing rendering part completely in FRP manner.
+Sometimes AppKit views maintain their own states, and such internal states make impossible to write rendering part fully in FRP manner.
 I had to deal with this, and compromised with reality.
 Which means "eventual rendeing".
-Regardless of how state is configured, view works independently from the state, and can be out- synced from state.
+Regardless of how state is configured, view works independently from the state, and can be out-synced from state.
 Anyway view will try to be in-sync as quickly as possible.

+An example of FRMVC is [Elm](https://github.com/evancz/elm-architecture-tutorial).
 Another example of FRMVC is [Redux](https://www.google.com/search?client=safari&rls=en&q=redux&ie=UTF-8&oe=UTF-8).
 If you're familiar with concepts in Redux, you'll find similar stuffs in this program too.